In The News

 Designing and Building the Path to Life Sciences Advancement

 It’s certainly an understatement to say that the life science industry is experiencing unprecedented demands for speed within discovery, development, and manufacturing.
 Add to this the explosive growth in new therapies and technologies and it presents a daunting task.
 Yet, the industry is rising to meet the challenge.
 In doing so, they also need to find the fastest, safest, most effective way to make their mission possible.
-That’s where Genesis AEC comes in.
-Genesis AEC is a full-service project delivery firm providing expert consulting; architecture; engineering; construction management; and commissioning, qualification, and validation services.
+That’s where Genesis AEC comes in, providing expert consulting; architecture; engineering; construction management; asset management; and commissioning, qualification, and validation services.

 Founded in 1996, Genesis was rooted in a fundamental understanding that the quality of engineering service offered by other AEC firms didn’t meet the needs and expectations of life science companies.
 That focus has fueled the demand for Genesis’ services, driving organic growth.
 In the last 10 years alone, they have more than quadrupled in size – adding people, services, and offices, while never compromising quality.